ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 ### Releasing with Semver

 We use [Semantic Versioning](https://semver.org/) for all of our libraries.
-Decide which bump applies (major, minor, or patch) to the changes that will be relased.
+Decide which bump applies (major, minor, or patch) to the changes that will be released.
 Here's a quick cheat sheet:
   - Use a `major` version bump when you make incompatible API changes
   - Use a `minor` version bump when you add functionality in a backwards-compatible manner
   - Use a `patch` version bump when you make backwards-compatible bug fixes